navneetsingh-cpu/url-shortner/Readme.md

-This will start the Streamlit server and open the app in your default web browser.
 You can then enter a URL to shorten it.
-Remember to replace app.py with the name of your Python file.

 Demo -> https://url-shortner-navneet.streamlit.app/